We Analyzed the Future Direction of SelectQuote Inc. (SLQT), Here is What We Found

 Morgan Stanley gave a rating of “Equal-Weight” to SLQT, setting the target price at $29 in the report published on June 15th of the previous year.

-After a stumble in the market that brought SLQT to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.34% of loss for the given period.
+After a stumble in the market that brought SLQT to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.09% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at SLQT starting from Sadun Raffaele, who sale 64,400 shares at the price of $27.59 back on Feb 16.
-After this action, Sadun Raffaele now owns 805,458 shares of SelectQuote Inc., valued at $1,776,796 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at SLQT starting from Grant Robert Clay, who sale 77,824 shares at the price of $30.94 back on Feb 24.
+After this action, Grant Robert Clay now owns 368,146 shares of SelectQuote Inc., valued at $2,407,604 using the latest closing price.

-Sadun Raffaele, the CHIEF FINANCIAL OFFICER of SelectQuote Inc., sale 100 shares at $27.50 during a trade that took place back on Feb 12, which means that Sadun Raffaele is holding 869,858 shares at $2,750 based on the most recent closing price.
+Grant William Thomas III, the CHIEF OPERATING OFFICER of SelectQuote Inc., sale 98,191 shares at $30.90 during a trade that took place back on Feb 24, which means that Grant William Thomas III is holding 368,146 shares at $3,033,866 based on the most recent closing price.

 Stock Fundamentals for SLQT